cromtech-labs/live-highlighter/tests/README.md

    - Light mode and dark mode
    - With DevTools open/closed
    - With extension enabled/disabled
-   - With different rule counts (1, 5, 10 rules)
+   - With different group counts (1, 5, 10 groups)

 ---